 Skip to top of page

-Most course sections are being offered online for First Term: Sep-Dec 2020.
-Courses set for online course delivery will continue online for the duration of the term.
+Most course sections are being offered online for the 2020/2021 Winter Session (September 2020 - April 2021).
+Courses set for online course delivery in the First Term: Sep - Dec 2020 will continue online for the duration of the Second Term: Jan - Apr 2021.

 Many course sections will have a timetable comment regarding the delivery of the course.
 Please see below for the different timetable comments and what they mean:

 - Timetable comment: This course will be offered fully online and synchronous ("real-time" sessions planned or required).